 University of Alberta

-Chris Trevisan is an undergraduate student at the University of Waterloo.
-His research interests include design and analysis of algorithms, graph theory, and random processes.
+Valentio Iverson is an undergraduate student at the University of Waterloo.
+His research interests include machine learning theory, and its connection to probability, statistics and optimization.

 University of Waterloo

-Matthew Yang is an undergraduate student at the University of Waterloo.
-His research interests include machine learning and differential privacy.
+Jack Sanderson is an undergraduate student at the University of Chicago.
+His research interests include open-weight model tampering, data poisoning, backdooring, and the failure modes of AI systems more broadly.